-But if you are surprised why this question is even being asked in the first place, let me address that.
+Are you surprised why this question is even being asked in the first place?
 We have had product management in the industry for a long time now.
 Proctor & Gamble pioneered the concepts of brand management and market research (“Find out what the customer wants and give it to them.“).
 The importance of the role was further legitimized at HP and at Apple, where Steve Jobs was the uber Product Manager (“It’s not the customer’s job to know what they want.
 Customers do not know what they want until you give it to them.“)

 With such a storied legacy of Product Management, why this question now?

 In our work at the Institute of Product Leadership, working with clients and product professionals across different continents, I get varied answers to this question.
 These answers can be categorized into following buckets:

 - Location: Sits between all the other functions in the company

 - Mathematical: Three circle Venn diagrams that show product management at the sweet intersection of customer, technology and business.
 Sometimes UX is thrown into one of the circles.

 - Responsibilities: Mini-CEO of the product, or at times the term product janitor is used depending on how the week has gone 🙂 – but people talk about what a product manager does – understanding customer requirements, working with engineering to get the product built, defining the roadmap, working with marketing and sales, defining strategy.

 - Direction: – Inbound and Outbound.
 Bringing customer and market insights INTO the organization, and bringing the product OUT TO the market.
 People most commonly describe Product Management as inbound and Product Marketing as outbound.

 None of these answers are wrong by the way.

 They are all valid descriptions about product management and what product managers do.
 What bothers me is that this question is not answered with any consistency.
 Isn’t it about time we should be able to do that?